Race Recap: You Yangs 30

 The You Yangs is a regional park located between Werribee & Geelong.
 It’s a park frequently visited by day hikers, dog walkers (dogs are allowed in this park), runners, and MTB riders.

-For an urbanite, you’ll be truly delighted in the offerings of this park.
+For an urbanite, you’ll be truly delighted with the offerings of this park.
 But this old duck is from the country and has the Grampians as a playground, so while I didn’t find it particularly pretty from a viewpoint status, I enjoyed it all the same.

-In the lead up to my first ultra, this event was the first milestone on my journey to running 50km later this year.
+In the lead-up to my first ultra, this event was the first milestone on my journey to running 50km later this year.

 Choosing the 30km distance, the goal was to run sub 4 hours to qualify for Wonderland later on in the month.